MehmetBerkayC/Multiplayer-Kitchen-Game/README.md

 # Multiplayer Kitchen Simulation Game
- Experiencing a production ready game development journey through CodeMonkey.
-Any new, interesting, or advanced development details will be documented.
+ Any new, interesting, or advanced development details will be here.

-## What I practiced in this project:
+## Practiced in this project:

 - Writing clean code and refactoring
 - Decoupling using C# Events